tedstreete/opi-api/network/cloud/README.md

 Each workload (VM, BM or a container) is identified by the xPU as a vNIC (virtual NIC).
 A VNIC could be a physical pcie device (PF/VF) or a virtual identifier (e.g. a VLAN-id tagged by the hypervisor that runs on the host.
 Once xPU identifes the workload, it then maps its traffic into a relevant VPC.
-Of course, the
+Any subsequent lookups (routing, NAT, policy, etc.) are scoped vpc identifier to ensure independently configured (and possibly overlapping) subnets, IP addresses, policy, etc. within a VPC.

 ## Bringing it all together in XPU's datapath pipeline